navaneeth-dev/portfolio-v2/src/pages/blog/sveltekit-from-a-nextjs-perspective.md

 ```

 When you type the variable text gets updated, its a proper binding.
 This is the developer productivity with Svelte, unlike NextJS where we have to use `useState` and create a function to set the value.

+## Excellent Typescript Support

+With less effort at understanding typescritp you get better autocomplete and typescript out of the box with SvelteKit.
+Even in dynamic routes.

 ## Forms